Gluten-Free Peach Cobbler

 - Fresh, Juicy Peaches: you can use any other stone fruits here too if you prefer, or depending on what you have.

 - Coconut Sugar: for sweetness, you can use any granulated or liquid sweetener that you like in its place.

 - Tapioca Flour: for thickening, add a bit more if you use a liquid sweetener.

-- Cinnamon & Nutmeg: for spice, feel free to add any others you enjoy.
+- Cinnamon & Nutmeg: feel free to add any others you enjoy.

 The cobbler topping is super simple and it can be thrown together in a bowl in a few minutes.
 It has quite a bit of baking powder, which helps the topping fluff up into a wonderful pastry you won’t be able to resist digging your spoon into.

 - Almond Flour: use oat flour instead to keep nut-free.

 - Tapioca Flour: makes the topping light and cakey.